Rajat-Dabade/Best-Coding-Question/README.md

 # Problem Statement
->You have a function that generates a number between 0 to 1 randomly which is uniformly distributed.
-Now calculate the number pi.
+>**You have a function that generates a number between 0 to 1 randomly which is uniformly distributed.
+Now calculate the number pi.**

 # Solution Explanation

 So the basic idea is to randomly draw a point in a 1 to 1 square since you can call the ```random.uniform(0, 1)``` function twice *(Done in the Python/CalculatePi.py on line number: 9 and 10)*, it will generate 2 numbers between 0 to 1.
 Let's use one from the x-axis and one for the y-axis.

-Let take an example if the 2 randomly generated numbers are  **x = 0.2** and **y = 0.6**, then we are going to get somewhere point like this.
+Lets take an example if the 2 randomly generated numbers are  **x = 0.2** and **y = 0.6**, then we are going to get point somewhere like this.

 ![imge1](./RepoEssentials/img1.png)